Jacoby 2NT: Variants

 The 2NT bid is used in some systems to show an invitational or better raise (10 point upwards, at least four-card support, forcing to the three level only) rather than a game force.
 In 2/1 game forcing and Acol, this is used if opponents double and is called the Jordan 2NT convention in the USA; in the UK, it is sometimes called Truscott (Swedish: Invitstenberg 2NT).
 Some books and articles, particularly in the UK, call this Jacoby 2NT, but this is technically incorrect.
-Also, opener's rebid pattern has to change because responder is potentially weaker (opener rebids three of the agreed suit with a weaker opening no singels).
+Also, opener's rebid pattern has to change because responder is potentially weaker (opener rebids three of the agreed suit with a weaker opening no singles).

 The Jacoby 2NT was designed for five-card majors.
 It can also be used in a four-card major system such as Acol, but it may then be useful to change opener's rebids to allow him to specifically show a hand with only a four-card major, typically by using 3NT.
-Also, the three and four-level new suit rebids may be swapped so that a three-level bid shows a long suit and a four-level bid a shortage (splinter bid).
+Also, the three- and four-level new suit rebids may be swapped so that a three-level bid shows a long suit and a four-level bid a shortage (splinter bid).

 In some forms of Acol, a 3NT response is used instead of 2NT to show a hand with 13-15 points, four-card support and no side suit shortage (a "pudding raise").
 The 2NT response may also be used as a pudding raise, giving opener more options to show his hand shape and strength if interested in slam.
 A different bid will then be needed to show hands with 16+ HCPs, e.g. a jump shift response.

 In the Baron System as developed by Leo Baron, the 2NT response was used for very strong hands of 16+ points, allowing slam exploration.
-These could be balanced rather than showing 4 card major support, and did not include the weaker hands of 12+ points which are the most common hand type for the Jacoby 2NT.
+These could be balanced rather than showing four-card major support, and did not include the weaker hands of 12+ points which are the most common hand type for the Jacoby 2NT.